Metal Illness Awareness Week & NAMI

 MENTAL ILLNESS AWARENESS WEEK

 #Mental #Illness #Awareness #Week provides a time for mental health advocates across the country to come together.
 Also, it gives the public a chance to learn more about mental health issues and symptoms.
 NAMI focuses attention on “five mental health conditions in need of better public understanding and stigma-busting.”
 You can learn more about the conditions that NAMI highlights by clicking on the conditions below:

 - Dual Diagnosis

 - Schizophrenia & Psychosis

-Remember, mental illness is nothing to be ashamed of or hidden, instead it should be talked about and treated.
+Remember, mental illness is nothing to be ashamed of or hidden.
+Instead, it should be talked about and treated.
 People should see mental illness, such a depression, like a broken arm.
 Would you be ashamed of having a broken arm?
-Would you fail to treat your broken arm and let it hang by your side without putting a cast on it?
+Do you think you would fail to treat your broken arm and let it hang by your side without putting a cast on it?
 The answer is no, you would never do that.

 Mental illness is a condition that can be treated.
 You can treat depression, OCD, or the above-listed illnesses and cure or alleviate them.
 You can do this just as you would care for and treat a broken arm.
 Join NAMI this week and advocate for those who deal with mental illness on a daily basis.
 Raise awareness about mental illness in your community and it will make life better for everyone.

 CALL CANNON DISABILITY LAW AND FILE YOUR DISABILITY CLAIM